Supramolecular Functionalisation of B/N Co-Doped Carbon Nano-Onions for Novel Nanocarrier Systems

 Silvia Giordani

-Full Professor Chair of Nanomaterials, Head of School of Chemical Sciences
+Full Professor Chair of Nanomaterials

 My research interests are in the design, synthesis, and characterization of hybrid smart nanomaterials for biomedical, energy and environmental applications